Solvate and Equilibrate Target Protein

 Locate the floe in Orion

-From this list, click on the Solvate and Equilibrate Target Protein Floe, and then click on the blue LAUNCH FLOE button in the bottom right corner of the page to launch the Job Submission Form.
+From this list, click on the Solvate and Equilibrate Target Protein Floe and then click the blue “Launch Floe” button in the bottom right corner to launch the Job Form as shown in Figure 1.

 Provide Input Files and Parameters to Run the Floe